FredKSchott/snowpack/www/guides/react.md

 ---
 layout: layouts/guide.njk
 permalink: '/guides/react/'
-title: Snowpack + React Guide
+title: The Snowpack Guide to Getting Started with React
-description: 'Documentation and guides for building projects with Snowpack and React.'
+description: 'Get started with this in-depth tutorial on how to build React applications and websites with Snowpack. '
 date: 2020-10-01
 ---